Office: Room H3.33, third floor of the Humanities Building

 - critically assess past and present efforts to memorialise slavery, including through comparative approaches

-- demonstrate the application of theories and approaches to memory and slavery during a museum fieldtrip
+- demonstrate the application of theories and approaches to memory and slavery through the applied task of designing a museum display panel

 There is no single textbook for this module.
 Please see the general reading list.